REGISTRATION IS LIVE!

 This event is around 16-18 miles, and has a 8,600' - 9,500' elevation gain.
-There are two courses depending on course conditions.
-Runners will start in 4 waves of 5 minute offsets, with 4 aid stations, each with cutoff times.

 Due to the nature of alpine terrain, and the highly variable conditions that may be present during the day of the race, we have included a potentially required gear list that will be decided upon the morning of the race, as well as an A and B course for the SkiMo race.
 Come prepared with the entire gear list.

 This is a technical ski mountaineering race and is designed to test multiple skill sets:

 • Mountaineering skills:

 o 4 alpine climbs with exposure over cliffs and/or above 1,200 ft avalanche paths with falls resulting in serious injury and/or death